Sarah Bern started her international career with England U20 as a back row forward, but has since converted to prop where she has thrived.

 During the 2018 Women’s Six Nations Sarah played in all five matches, scoring two tries as England finished second.

-Born in Kingston-upon-Thames, Sarah lives in Esher where she attended the high school between her initial education at Coombe Hill in Kingston and taking a sports strength & conditioning course at Hartpury College, University of Gloucestershire.
+Born in Kingston-upon-Thames, Sarah lives in Esher where she attended the high school between her initial education at Coombe Hill in Kingston and taking a sports strength & conditioning course at Hartpury College.

-Her introduction to rugby came at 11-years-old at London Irish and after playing for Esher, Sarah joined Bristol Ladies.
+Her introduction to rugby came at 11-years-old at London Irish and after playing for Esher, Sarah joined Bristol Ladies where she returns to after one season at Gloucester-Hartpury.

 15 points - 3T.